-During Fiscal Year 2018, the Board of Trustees and the Office of the Governor approved the Special Obligation Student Fee Revenue Bonds Fifth Supplemental Indenture, which authorized \$185,000,000 for the UCONN 2000 Project "Intramural, Recreational and Intercollegiate Facilities".
-Of this authorization \$152,000,000 was used in the SO-SFR 2018 new money bond issue (most of which funded the new Student Recreation Facility on the Storrs Campus), and \$33,000,000 remains unissued as of December 31, 2018.
+During FY2019 the Board of Trustees authorized \$185,000,000 in the Fifth Supplemental Indenture Special Obligation Student Fee Revenue Bonds, which was approved by the Office of the Governor as of June 30, 2018 of which \$152,000,000 was authorized and issued and \$33,000,000 remains unissued for the UCONN 2000 Project Intramural, Recreational and Intercollegiate Facilities.
 Accordingly, the University could issue bonds with this remaining authorization in the future providing that there is financial self-sufficiency capacity and aggregate pledged revenues sufficient to meet requirements of the Special Obligation Indenture.
 However, at this time the University does not plan to issue SO-SFR bonds during fiscal year 2019.